catinprogress/SOFT3202/A1/A1_Acceptance.md

 ### (c) Show My Contribution Ranking over Different Time Periods
-* **Actors**: Software Engineer
-* **Preconditions**:
-  - The user has access to the GitHub repositories that they contribute to.
-  - The tool must have API access to retrieve repository data.
-  - The tool must support a filtering option for displaying individual contribution data over specific time periods
-* **Main Flow**:
-  - The SE logs in to tool using their GitHub Credentials
-  - The SE selects a Github repository by entering a repository name
-  - The tool fetches and processes the user's contribution data based on pre-defined metrics.
-  - The system displays a personal dashboard displaying the user's ranking in both the overall and latest phase contributions for the project.
-  - The SE selects a pre-defined time filter (e.g. last week, last month, last year).
-  - The tool filters and sorts the user's contribution data according to the specified time period.
-  - The system displays the SE's contribution ranking within the selected time period, along with the metric's used to measure their contributions.
-* **Alternative Flow (1)**: API rate limit exceeded
-  - The Software Engineer is told that they cannot access the repository due to rate limit.
-* **Alternative Flow (2)**: Unauthorised or Private repository
-  - The Software Engineer is told that they cannot access the repository due to access restrictions.
-  **Alternative Flow (3)**: Empty repository is selected
-  - The Software Engineer is told that there is no contribution data available due to the repository being empty.
-* **Alternative Flow (4)**: No contribution data for specified time period
-  - The Software Engineer is told that they cannot access the contribution rankings due to no contributions being made during this time period.
-* **Post conditions**:
-  - The user's specific contributor ranking is displayed within their selected time period, along with the metrics used to measure and rank their contributions.

 * Show My Contribution Ranking over Different Time Periods
   - Given that I have entered a repository name for a repository that I am a contributor of, when I request my personal contributor ranking, the system must display a personal dashboard of my contribution rankings for the life time and latest phase of the project, along with the metrics used to calculate this ranking (e.g. the impact of my commits, pull requests and code review)